joliver/docpile-gui/README.md

 This runs the app locally on a development server with live reloading.
 To generate a production build use `npm run build`.

-_Currently in progress: improving forms experience, adding date/time support, adding file preview functionality, improving visual cohesion, improving upload experience.
+_Currently in progress: adding date/time support, adding file preview functionality, improving visual cohesion, improving upload experience.
 File upload has basic functionality, with file preview currently being debugged.
 Interactive list views are fully supported for documents, soon to be available for tags as well._

 ### Elements